Ugur-Diktas/ugurdiktas.ch/README.md

 Remember that any media files cannot be accessed through http(s) in the productive instance

-#

-If you want to reinitialise the host git-repo:
+# If you want to reinitialise the host git-repo

 -   $ cd www/ugurdiktas
 -   rm -rf .git